RunesRepoHub/RRHQD/README.md

 > Pay attention to:
 >
 >- If the input can be skipped or not.
 (Else the docker might not work)
 >- All dockers are in the "RRHQD-Dockers" folder.
+>- All dockers are made using docker compose files.
+>- All docker compose files are located in "RRHQD-Dockers"